 The Human Centered Monitoring Laboratory (HCML) at Michigan Technological University was established by Dr. Ye (Sarah) Sun in August 2014.
 The HCML is an interdisciplinary resort that integrates engineering innovation with human health and human behaviors.
 Our primary research focus is on human-centered smart monitoring technologies that integrate advanced technology, human factors, and decision support to improve human-centered healthcare.

-TWO Ph.D. openings are available starting from Fall 2017.
+Multiple Ph.D. openings are available starting from Fall 2018.
 Please contact Prof. Sun at YES@mtu.edu with a recent resume.

 [K-12] 05/2017 Mr. Sari Fadel from Wayne County Community College joined in our group as a summer researcher through The Michigan College and University Partnership (MiCUP).
 Read more.